JuliaLang/julia/doc/stdlib/parallel.rst

    ..
 Docstring generated from Julia source

    Create an edge-triggered event source that tasks can wait for.
 Tasks that call :func:`wait` on a ``Condition`` are suspended and queued.
 Tasks are woken up when :func:`notify` is later called on the ``Condition``\ .
-Edge triggering means that only tasks waiting at the time ``notify`` is called can be woken up.
+Edge triggering means that only tasks waiting at the time :func:`notify` is called can be woken up.
 For level-triggered notifications, you must keep extra state to keep track of whether a notification has happened.
 The :class:`Channel` type does this, and so can be used for level-triggered events.

 .. function:: notify(condition, val=nothing; all=true, error=false)